DIY Drop Cloth Curtains

 Bringing us to the DIY drop cloth curtains….

-They are 100% no sew…. like so much so that there isn’t even adhesive strips involved.
+They are 100% no sew…. like so much so that there isn’t even adhesive strips involved (unless you want to use it).

 - Drop cloth curtains